Numerous state and federal agencies and

 Closing a business:

-obtain a city or county business license or a conditional use permit when you opened your business, you will need to cancel it when the business own a retail business and plan to have a going out of business sale, you may need to obtain a permit from your city clerk's office.
+obtained a city or county business license, an occupancy use permit when you opened your business, you will need to cancel it when the business own a retail business and plan to have a going out of business sale, you may need to obtain a permit from your city clerk's office.